potloc/dbt-dry-run-ext/README.md

 dbt_dry_run is A meltano utility extension for dbt_dry_run that wraps the `dbt-dry-run` command.

+It is based on a [plugin](https://github.com/autotraderuk/dbt-dry-run) made by the awesome team at AutotraderUK - please support the original creators.

+## Plugin specifics
+1) As the dry-run functionality is only offered by Bigquery (at the moment), this plugin is **exclusively** for `dbt-bigquery` use.
+2) This plugin **requires** that you run `dbt-bigquery compile` before executing; it relies on a fresh compilation.
+We will be working on an update to make this step automated in the future.

 ## Installing this extension for local development

 1. Install the project dependencies with `poetry install`: